 A hearty and healthy kale salad packed with chewy wild rice, roasted sweet potatoes, dried cherries, and Marzetti® Tastefully Dressed Roasted Garlic Rosemary Dressing with Olive Oil Vinaigrette™.
 It stays fresh for days, making it great for lunches!

 - heaping ½ cup walnuts, chopped

 - 2 medium sweet potatoes, diced (about 1 ¼ lbs or 4 cups)

 - 5 oz chopped kale, stems removed (5 cups packed)

 - ½ cup dried tart cherries or cranberries

-- ¼ cup Marzetti® Tastefully Dressed™ Roasted Garlic Rosemary Dressing with Olive Oil Vinaigrette, more to to taste
+- ¼ cup Marzetti® Tastefully Dressed™ Roasted Garlic Rosemary Dressing with Olive Oil Vinaigrette, (or this balsamic vinaigrette)

 - Preheat oven to 350F and line two baking sheets with parchment paper.